pythonandchips/wray/README.markdown

 ## Getting Started

 Wray is only a client for Faye.
 You will need to setup a server using Ruby or Node.js first.
-Instructions that can be found on the (Faye project pages)[http://faye.jcoglan.com/].
+Instructions that can be found on the [Faye project pages](http://faye.jcoglan.com/).

 ###Subscribing to channels